 Liesl later learned that Pablo was Picasso’s brother, and that he was on the euthanasia list

 too.
 ‘I could not imagine leaving the brother behind to die, and told Shannon to pull them off

 the euthanasia list – ‘Luvable would take both boys’

-Liesl said: ‘After watching them together for a couple of weeks now at Luvable, we think it’s in
+‘After watching them together for a couple of weeks now at Luvable, we think it’s in

 their best interest to be adopted to a home together.’

 Currently, Picasso is awaiting surgery to remove the teeth that are pushing into the roof of his